rothgar/netdata-wiki/named.node.js.md

 Using this netdata collector, you can monitor one or more ISC Bind servers.

+The source code for this plugin in [here](https://github.com/firehol/netdata/blob/master/node.d/named.node.js).

 ## Example netdata charts

 Depending on the number of views your bind has, you may get a large number of charts.